VENTURA WILD TEACHING PHILOSOPHY

 4. Stewardship and Conservation

-Community Engagement – opportunities to support and contribute to the communal well-being
+Community Engagement: Opportunities to support and contribute to communal well-being.

-Professional Opportunities – professional opportunities that support the values and goals of sustainable world, and knowing the ingredients to create our own future.
+Professional Opportunities: Professional opportunities that support the values and goals of a sustainable world, and knowing the ingredients to create our own future.

 – Coyote’s Guide to Connecting with Nature: Jon Young, Evan McGown, Ellen Haas

-Learning erupts organically as an intuitive interaction between adult, nature and child.
+Learning erupts organically as an intuitive interaction between mentor, nature, and child.